Travel n Tour

 Travel enterprise Konsortium Express

-Travel agency Konsortium Express and Tours specializing in train trips to Malaysia, has suddenly closed down.
-In a be aware pasted on the door of one in all its workplaces, the company apologized for the unexpected closure, pronouncing it has long passed into an “economic disaster and will quit operation on all services with an instant effect.”
+Travel agency Konsortium Express and Tours, which specializes in train trips to Malaysia, has suddenly closed down.
+In a Be Aware posted on the door of all its workplaces, the company apologized for the unexpected closure, pronouncing it has long passed into an “economic disaster and will quit operation on all services with an instant effect.”

-The office was shut on Thursday (Feb 22), with a lock and chain seen on the door handles.
+The office was shut on Thursday (Feb 22), and the door handles displayed a lock and chain.

-Affected passengers need to put in a declare with their travel coverage provider or approach the small claims tribunal the enterprise brought.
-“We are deeply apologetic for the unexpected closure, and we search for forgiveness,” said the awareness, which has also been published at the company’s internet site.
-Konsortium’s license has, when you consider that been revoked, stated the Singapore Tourism Board (STB).
+Affected passengers need to file a claim with their travel coverage provider or approach the small claims tribunal the enterprise brought.
+“We are deeply apologetic for the unexpected closure, and we search for forgiveness,” said the notice, which has also been published on the company’s website.
+Konsortium’s license has when you consider that, been revoked, stated the Singapore Tourism Board (STB).

-It suggested affected clients who sold journey coverage before the closure to technique their insurance carriers for help.
-“Consumers who aren’t protected with the aid of travel insurance can are seeking for the assistance of the Consumers Association of Singapore (CASE) or the Small Claims Tribunal wherein appropriate,” STB brought.
-Other journey corporations were short of jumping into the void left by way of Konsortium’s unexpected closure.
+It suggested that affected clients who sold journey coverage before the closure technique their insurance carriers for help.
+“Consumers who aren’t protected with the aid of travel insurance can seek the assistance of the Consumers Association of Singapore (CASE) or the Small Claims Tribunal wherein appropriate,” STB brought.
+Other journey corporations were short of jumping into the void left because of Konsortium’s unexpected closure.
 A committee of the National Association of Travel Agents (NATAS) is rallying neighborhood shipping operators to take over affected bookings if important, stated STB.

 Meanwhile, Chan Brothers Travel stated it might aim to assist affected customers.